Frank H Epp (1929-1986) #

 The accuser has the right to safety and protection.
 The accused has the right to a voice, whether that expresses denial and defiance or regret and confession.
 The accused, or a representative if they are deceased, should know precisely what they are accused of and by whom.

-This has a distinct Kafkaesque stench to it.
-That was more than 100 years ago.
+This has a distinct Kafkaesque stench to the Church’s nefarious investigation.
+Kafka observed that more than 100 years ago.

 Natural justice assumes that investigations are imbued with fairness, absence of bias and willingness to listen to all sides.
 There should be openness, clarity and accountability on the part of everyone involved.
 Confidentiality should not be used to protect institutions and their policies from scrutiny and accountability.
 Victims are brave to come forward and need to be protected, but the level of opacity and secrecy that now exists only leads to misplaced and damaging speculation.